-The first thing to understand is that chimneys only get dirty when they are used.
+The first thing to understand is that chimneys only get dirty when they are used (but a yearly chimney inspection is highly recommended for protection of your home).
 Creosote is a flammable substance that builds up in fireplaces and needs regular cleaning to prevent the risk of having a chimney fire.
 Because you don’t use the fireplace all summer, there’s no possibility of creosote building up before the fall.
 If a chimney is not used, it will be exactly as clean six months later as the day you cleaned it.

-Winter weather tends to do far more damage to chimneys than during the rest of the year.
+Another reason to get your chimney cleaned in the spring is because you’ll want to get a chimney inspection completed at the time of the cleaning to make sure your chimney is in working order.
+Spring is also the best time for chimney inspections since it can be difficult to complete a full chimney inspection in the winter depending on the weather.
+Winter weather tends to do far more damage to chimneys than during the rest of the year so you might as well wait until the inclement weather is over before scheduling your chimney inspection.
 After a particularly harsh winter (like the one we just had) we tend to find lots of damaged chimneys.
-This is because nothing damages chimneys faster than water near freezing temperatures.
+This is because nothing damages chimneys faster than water near-freezing temperatures.
 When snow sits on a chimney over the whole winter, it tends to slowly melt, dripping down into the chimney.
 If water seeps into the masonry, when the temperature drops, the water inside the bricks will freeze, expanding into ice crystals that can crack and shatter masonry.
 This freezing and thawing cycle can do massive damage to a chimney over even a single winter.